-In the discipline of chemistry, column chromatography is a versatile and commonly used separation process.
-It permits molecules to be separated, purified, and analyzed based on their physicochemical properties as they interact with a stationary phase inside a column.
 Various types of column chromatography technologies have been developed over the years, each customized to certain applications and chemicals of interest.
-In this article, we will explore some of the most common types of column chromatography with their unique principles & applications and some steps to help you select the right column chromatography method.
+Whether you are running a quick reaction check or scaling up high-purity biopharmaceuticals, choosing the wrong setup can cost you weeks of lost lab time.
+In this article, we will explore some of the most common types of column chromatography with their unique principles & applications, look at a practical classification of column chromatography, and share some actionable steps to help you select the right column chromatography method.

-8 of Common Used Types of Column Chromatography
+8 Common Used Types of Column Chromatography

 1. Flash Column Chromatography